Program

 This project-oriented course will operate in conjunction with various community partners to help address food, environmental, and climate justice issues in DC and the region.
 Students will work collaboratively on various projects potentially including food recovery, community gardens, cooperative initiatives, mapping, and other methods of addressing core issues of access and equity across a range of environmental concerns.
 Readings and assignments will emphasize areas including community engagement, participatory research, experiential learning, project design, and impact assessment.

-ENST 260: Environmental Health: Saving the Planet, Saving Lives (DIV designation) (not currently offered)
+ENST 2260: Environmental Health: Saving the Planet, Saving Lives (not currently offered; DIV designation)

 This course will explore how the environment impacts health across the lifespan with special attention to those populations most vulnerable to illness from exposure to pollution, chemicals, and/or contaminants.
 Evidence will be examined for a wide range of exposures (e.g., chemicals, metals), exposure pathways (vectors, water, air, soil, housing) and health outcomes (e.g., neurodevelopment disabilities, cancer, asthma).
 Public health approaches to protecting populations through policy initiatives will be a focus for all exposures and health outcomes.
 We will also explore the healing aspects of positive environments such as nature.